eProsima/Fast-DDS-monitor/docs/rst/ros/galactic/galactic.rst

     Add link to metatraffic section and metatraffic show button

-In order to see these topics in the monitor, click .
+In order to see these topics in the monitor, click :ref:`hide_show_metatraffic`.
 Now, these topics are shown in the logical panel, and also the Readers and Writers associated to them under their respective Participants.